nimpylib/pylib/README.md

 > fork from https://github.com/Yardanico/nimpylib, which is announced to be not maintained since 2021

-Nimpylib is a collection of Python-like operators and functions (syntax sugar).
+Nimpylib is a collection of Python-like operators and functions (<del>syntax sugar</del>no longer just syntax sugar).
-It can help you to translate your Python program to Nim.
+It can help you to translate your Python program to Nim, and gain a better view into different behaviors between Python and Nim.

 # Usage